Diego Torre: Training period

 Torre studied at the School of Music of the National Autonomous University of Mexico.
 He applied by chance when he went with a friend to pick up some scores and saw that the application office was open.
 He studied Canto under the Chair of Maestro Rufino Montero.
-At age 20, he debuted with the Compañía Nacional de Ópera in the Palacio de Bellas Artes while performing as Gaston in La Traviata and chose opera as a career from then on.
+At age 20, he debuted with the Compañía Nacional de Ópera in the Palacio de Bellas Artes while performing as Gastone in La Traviata and chose opera as a career from then on.

 In 2004 and 2005, Torre trained through a summer program with the Ezio Pinza Council for American Singers of Opera (EPCASO), while also receiving training in Italy with teachers Claudia Pinza, Enza Ferrari, Maurizio Arena and Maria Chiara.
 In 2005 he received the support of the International Society of Mexican Art Values (SIVAM), and was able to travel to Los Angeles to audition at Plácido Domingo Young Singers Program.
 He auditioned with a solo accompanied by piano, was accepted, and moved to Los Angeles in 2007.
 On 6 December 2008, he made his international debut at the Los Angeles Opera as Don Jose in Bizet's Carmen.